 These five steps are the most effective response because they keep blood flow going to the brain.
 If there is no AED available, you should continue CPR until help arrives.

-Are there ways to help prevent sudden cardiac arrest?
+Are there ways to help prevent pediatric cardiac arrest?

 There are steps parents can take to determine if the child is at risk for SCA.
 That starts with regular well-child visits.
 Wellness visits screen for many conditions that might put your child at risk, such as undiagnosed heart problems.